fschueller/notebook/README.md

 # notebook
-Collection of notes and learning about topics.
+Collection of notes and learning about topics and presentations.